-Any number of penalty points will affect your insurance premiums, and if you rack up 12 points, you could lose your driving licence.
-The Association of British Insurers (ABI) has found that people with penalty points report a higher number of driving incidents and are more likely to make a claim than more careful road users.
+Any number of penalty points for a conviction could affect your insurance premiums, and if you rack up 12 points, you could lose your driving licence.
+Limiting the number of penalty points you have might show you’re a careful road user.
 Understandably, serious driving offences attract higher insurance premiums.

 Martin Smith, Aviva technical claims adviser, says, “Your driving history can have a significant impact on the cost of insurance.
 It is an insight into the behaviour patterns of a driver and the potential – the risk – that they may be involved in a claim event.

 “The higher the risk, the greater the premium.
 Part of your [insurance] history will [include] convictions for motoring offences and penalty points collected on your licence.”

 Unsurprisingly, drug and drink-related offences, or those that involve the driver causing injury or death while driving, will stay on your driving record for 11 years.
 Drivers in charge of a vehicle while above the legal alcohol limit may receive 3 months imprisonment, a £2,500 fine or even a driving ban.

 And, in 2017, new fines for speeding came into force to reflect the severity of the offence.
 On April 24, 2017, a Band C speeding fine was introduced.
 Drivers speeding at 51mph – or faster – in a 30mph area now face a fine of 150% of their weekly income plus six penalty points on their licence.
 Disqualification is also possible – and any ban of more than 56 days means you’ll need to apply for a new licence from scratch.